Kalnazar/Figures-OOP/README.md

 ### Description

-In this project, I used my OOP skills to implement the structure below.
+One of the most common tasks in OOP, it also did not bypass me.
+In this project, I used my OOP skills to create a console application following the structure below.

 ### Structure